lizzieinvancouver/ospree/analyses/bb_analysis/cleaning/bbcleaningresp_README.txt

 zohner16 (130/130 NA): There are 135 Zohner NA's in our OSPREE.
 In the original data Zohner sent, there are 130 NA's and see below.

 worrall67 (2/3 NA): From the Fig 4-5 caption: “Where there was no effect of photoperiod the 8 hour points were omitted for clarity, as is the point at 15 days (these plants did not leaf out).”
 Cat and Lizzie went through these together and decided that the 0 chill ones are impossible to decipher.
-One more (see below) we recoded.
+One more (see above) we recoded as a non-leafout.